-- 9.50.
-Whilst the application is only seeking outline permission, it is necessary to consider whether the development of twelve flats on the site could, in principle, protect the residential amenity of nearby dwellings. - 9.51.
+- 9.51.
+Whilst the application is only seeking outline permission, it is necessary to consider whether the development of twelve flats on the site could, in principle, protect the residential amenity of nearby dwellings. - 9.52.
 The dwellings of Endcliffe Court are located approximately 25 metres from the two proposed buildings at their closest points, as they are indicatively positioned on the submitted plans.
 There would be some inter-visibility between the windows of the application buildings and those of Endcliffe Court.
-However, at these distances it is not considered that this would result in a significant loss of privacy to the occupiers of any of the buildings. - 9.52.
+However, at these distances it is not considered that this would result in a significant loss of privacy to the occupiers of any of the buildings. - 9.53.
 Residential neighbours are also located at Dale Head Farm and Hawthorn Farm, sited approximately 30m north east of the edge of the application site.
-There is a substantial embankment and mature planting along the north eastern edge of the application site which means that subject to a satisfactory arrangement of openings the development would not adversely affect the privacy of these properties, or be overbearing upon them. - 9.53.
-Given the location within an existing business park it is not considered that the additional residential units would lead to any significant increase in noise or other disturbance to nearby residents. - 9.54.
+There is a substantial embankment and mature planting along the north eastern edge of the application site which means that subject to a satisfactory arrangement of openings the development would not adversely affect the privacy of these properties, or be overbearing upon them.
+The position proposed for the new buildings would also maintain access to these properties from within the business park.

+- 9.54.
+Given the location within an existing business park it is not considered that the additional residential units would lead to any significant increase in noise or other disturbance to nearby residents. - 9.55.
 The development is not considered to raise further amenity issues for any neighbouring properties, and it is therefore considered that, in principle, twelve flats could be accommodated on the site in a manner that would conserve the amenity of nearby residential properties.